catsalwaysmeow/macaroon/README.md

 ## Install

-1. Click [here](https://github.com/ryanoasis/nerd-fonts) to download and install a nerd font, and then apply it to your terminal.
+1. Go [here](https://www.nerdfonts.com/) to download and install a nerd font, and then apply it to your terminal.

 2. Follow the steps below (Posh/Zsh, depending on your environment):